wpilibsuite/allwpilib/tunable/doc/cpp.md

 ### SendableChooser to Selectable

-`wpi::Selectable<T>` publishes the chooser data through the Tunable backend and returns the selected robot-owned object from `GetSelected()`.
+`wpi::tunable::Selectable<T>` publishes the chooser data through the Tunable backend and returns the selected robot-owned object from `GetSelected()`.

 **Was (WPILib 2026):**